BearStudio/formiz/apps/docs/src/pages/migration.md

 };
 ```

-To get access to the form's values, you now need to use the **useFormFields** hook.
+To get access to the form's fields data, you now need to use the **useFormFields** hook.

 ```tsx
 const MyChildren = () => {